David02Silva/PizzaProject/README.md

  Creation of sales site, in this case "pizza", which will be carried out 100% through the JavaScript language.
 All HTML and CSS documents already existed and their functions only serve as an aid to the exercise.

 .
 Ps: This work was reset in order to be able to apply all the objectives mentioned above.
+    The button of "Finnish the buy" does not work, beacuse the intention of the project is to apply all the JavaScript knowledge acquired on the pizza screen.